 The DTS module is designed primarily for Ethernet communications.
 This provides a means to configure the DTS module as well as scan and collect data from the module.
 A serial RS-232 port is also provided.
 The serial connection is designed to provide emergency communications should Ethernet communications not be available.
 Several important module variables can be configured through the serial port, but possibly the most important is the Ethernet IP address.
-If the IP address of the unit has been lost, a Serial connection is the only way to reset the IP address.
-See "Operating in Bootloader Mode" on page 85 for step by step instructions on entering the bootloader and change the module's IP address.
+If the IP address of the unit has been lost and a connection via Ethernet cannot be established, a Serial connection is the only way to reset the IP address.
+See "DTS4050 Boot Parameters" on page 81 for step by step instructions on changing the DTS modules IP address.